 Do you think because you work at a desk that you should feel pain or have ‘poor posture’?

 When we instill these beliefs and expectations in ourselves, we remove our sense of power to actively reduce our risk of pain, injury and movement variability.
-If it’s going to happen anyway, why do anything about it?
-Well, not everything is set in stone when it comes to biology.
+If it’s going to happen anyway, why do anything about it? buy ivermectin no prescription Well, not everything is set in stone when it comes to biology.
 Even if you are more genetically predisposed to a certain physiological response because your family has it, epigenetics will dictate whether or not you actually end up with the same heart disease, ankylosing spondylitis and other apparently genetically linked pathologies that your family members have had.

 Live your own life and accept only the best outcome for yourself!
 Do what it takes to keep yourself active and pain-free and set no unnecessary limits.